Overview of Secure score in Microsoft Defender Security Center

 Microsoft secure score

 The Microsoft secure score tile is reflective of the sum of all the security controls that are configured according to the recommended Windows baseline and Office 365 controls.
 It allows you to drill down into each portal for further analysis.
 You can also improve this score by taking the steps in configuring each of the security controls in the optimal settings.

 Each Microsoft security control contributes 100 points to the score.
-The total number is reflective of the score potential and calculated by multiplying the number of supported security controls (Microsoft Defender security controls pillars) by the maximum points that each pillar contributes (maximum of 100 points for each pillar).
+The total number is reflective of the score potential and calculated by multiplying the number of supported Microsoft security controls (security controls pillars) by the maximum points that each pillar contributes (maximum of 100 points for each pillar).

 The Office 365 Secure Score looks at your settings and activities and compares them to a baseline established by Microsoft.
 For more information, see Introducing the Office 365 Secure Score.

-In the example image, the total points for the Windows security controls and Office 365 add up to 602 points.
+In the example image, the total points for the security controls and Office 365 add up to 602 points.

-You can set the baselines for calculating the score of Windows Defender security controls on the Secure score dashboard through the Settings.
+You can set the baselines for calculating the security control scores on the Secure score dashboard through the Settings.
 For more information, see Enable Secure score security controls.

 Secure score over time